-Each month, I stand before 90-130 new parents who are desperate to learn the “secret” to infant sleep.
-I teach a newborn class called, “Will I Ever Sleep Again”.
+Each month, I stand before over 100 new parents who are desperate to learn the “secret” to infant sleep in my newborn class called, “Will I Ever Sleep Again?”.
 This class demonstrates how to create healthy sleep habits from the very beginning.
 Parents learn about feedings, naps, bedtimes, night awakenings and how to fit them all together so the entire family gets more sleep.
 If you have a newborn less than 12 weeks old, you can attend the class in Scottsdale, AZ or watch it online HERE!

 With over 18 years of experience with infants as a nurse and mom, I found that creating healthy sleep habits is so much easier than trying to correct sleep problems.
-This is never easier than in the first four months of a baby’s life.
+This is never easier than in the first few months of a baby’s life.
 The great news is that it doesn’t have to be difficult or unnatural.
-In fact, my class encourages breastfeeding, allows moms to baby wear if desired, and promotes lots of snuggles and rocking too.
+In fact, my class encourages breastfeeding, allows moms to baby wear, and promotes lots of snuggles and rocking too.
 It truly fits with most parenting styles.

 Your day could look like this: